 02. Make sure fonts are readable

 Some of the best website typography examples are the ones that understand readability is one of the most important aspects of a successful web design.
+Andika is a great example of a very readable font type.
 How well users can read the text on your site affects how well and how quickly they comprehend the presented information.

-Poor font choices, small letters and multiple uncomplimentary fonts can discourage users from reading your content and even keep them from spending time on your site.
+Poor font choices, small letters due to reduced font size and multiple uncomplimentary fonts can discourage users from reading your content and even keep them from spending time on your site.

 03. Use complementary fonts